 I need to whip up a quick dish fit to feed a crowd… For the Love of Eggs!
 This Zucchini Frittata is easy to make and full of flavor.

+The Ohio Poultry Association and I are excited to be celebrating International Picnic Day with this Zucchini Frittata Recipe.
 I don’t know about you but I love a summer picnic filled with pasta salads, frittatas, finger foods and watermelon.

 And the nice thing about egg dishes is they aren’t just for breakfast and baking – they’re versatile enough to enjoy at any mealtime, and a compact, natural source of vitamins and minerals.
+This frittata uses 12 eggs so it is packed with protein to keep your guests feeling satisfied.

 We love making egg dishes like this Zucchini Frittata Recipe for picnics in the summer, backyard BBQs and parties.